odtp-org/odtp-eqasim/README.md

     - Download the switchdrive file provided in slack.

 2. CH
     - Download the data provided by Milos.
-Copy and paste all folders located in `hafas/2018` in `hafas`.
+Copy and paste all folders located in `` in ``.

 ## How to run this component in docker.